Rays say split-season plan with Montreal rejected by MLB

 Despite reaching the World Series in 2008 and 2020, the Rays have annually ranked near the bottom in attendance.
 The Rays averaged about 9,500 for home games last season, 28th in the majors and ahead of only Miami and Oakland.

-St. Petersburg mayor Ken Welch feels a new stadium in his city remains a possibility.
+St. Petersburg mayor Ken Welch said he thought a new stadium in his city remains a possibility.
 Governmental officials have been working on a redevelopment plan for the Tropicana Field site.

 “We are working with our county partners and city council to put together the best plan possible, which will work in conjunction with my planned evolution of the Tropicana Field master development proposals,” Welch said in a statement.
 “With this collaborative approach, I am confident we can partner with the Tampa Bay Rays to create a new and iconic full-time home for Major League Baseball in St. Petersburg while also achieving historic equitable economic growth.”